Paul Galatis

 It lay unused in a drawer, ran out of battery, disappeared under papers somewhere in the house, and when we eventually found it again, none of us could remember how to load airtime.
 Our dumb phone experiment went nowhere.

-The truth is that while many of us are uneasy about smartphones, we’ve also become deeply dependent on the genuinely useful tools they provide like maps, messaging, music, transport, navigation.
+The truth is that while many of us are uneasy about smartphones, we’ve also become deeply dependent on the genuinely useful tools they provide like maps, messaging, music, transport, shopping and research.

 Discovering a Middle Ground